Josh Taylor (boxer): Taylor vs Prograis

 Taylor won a unification bout against WBA (Super) light-welterweight champion Regis Prograis by majority decision (MD) in the final of the World Boxing Super Series at The O2 Arena in London on 26 October 2019.
 The fight was shown live on Sky Sports Box Office.
 Two judges scored the fight 117–112 and 115–113 in favour of Taylor while the third scored it a draw at 114–114.
 Taylor lifted the Muhammad Ali Trophy as the winner of the 2018-19 World Boxing Super Series – Light-welterweight division along with the vacant Ring magazine title.

 Taylor vs Khongsong

-In his next fight, Taylor defended his titles against undefeated challenger Apinun Khongsong on 26 September 2020 at York Hall, London.
+In January 2020, Taylor signed a promotional deal with Top Rank and an advisory deal with MTK Global.
+In his next fight, the Scotsman defended his titles against undefeated challenger Apinun Khongsong on 26 September 2020 at York Hall, London.
 Taylor did not waste any time, dropping and stopping Khongsong in the first round with a body shot.
 The time of stoppage was 2:41.